tencho992/codeWars/README.md

   ### 🧙‍♂️codeWars!

   ### Goal: Build a strong foundation for JS
-One code war per day (minimum) allows the knowledge I already have for JavaScript to be tested.
-When I encounter a question I dont know, I am know able to research to efficiently fill that knowledge gap.
+One code war per day allows the knowledge I already have for JavaScript to be tested.

 Storing these prompts allow me to revisit my past codes and review.